nestordemeure/impersonator/docs/adding a persona.md

 Any other file out of the `texts` folder will be ignored, fill free to add notes on the sources of the files, the personality of the persona, etc.

-See the `John Doe` folder for a small example.
+See the `persona` folder for various examples.

 ## File conversion